Nash Codes for Noisy Channels: Introduction

 \subsection{Related literature}

-Sender-receiver games studied in the economic literature typically assume communication without transmission errors.
-In their seminal paper, Crawford and Sobel (1982) study such a game where the set of possible states, messages, and receiver's actions is an interval.
+Information transmission is often modeled in the economic literature as a sender-receiver game between an informed expert and an uninformed decision maker.
+Standard signaling models (pioneered by Spence, 1973) often assume that signals have costs associated with the information of the sender.
+In their seminal work on strategic information transmission, Crawford and Sobel (1982) consider costless signals and communication without transmission errors, but where the incentives of sender and receiver differ.
+They assume that a fixed interval represents the set of possible states, messages, and receiver's actions.
 Payoffs depend continuously on the difference between state and action, and differ for sender and receiver.
 In equilibrium, the interval is partitioned into finitely many intervals, and the sender sends as her message only the partition class that contains the state.
-Thus, the sender only reveals partial information about the state, which can be seen as noise being introduced strategically.
+Thus, the sender only reveals partial information about the state.
+Along with many other models (see the surveys by Kreps and Sobel, 1994, and Sobel, 2013), this shows that information is not transmitted faithfully for {\em strategic} reasons because of some conflict of interest.

 Even in rather simple sender-receiver games, players can get higher equilibrium payoffs when communicating over a channel with noise than with perfect communication (Myerson, 1994, Section~4).
 Blume, Board, and Kawamura (2007) extend the model by Crawford and Sobel (1982) by assuming communication errors.
-The noise allows for equilibria that improve welfare compared to the Crawford-Sobel model.
+The noise allows for equilibria that improve welfare compared to the Crawford--Sobel model.
 The construction partly depends on the specific form of the errors so that erroneous transmissions can be identified; this does not apply in our discrete model.
 In addition, in our model players only get positive payoff when the receiver decodes the state correctly, unlike in the continuous models by Crawford and Sobel (1982) and Blume et al.\ (2007).
 On the other hand, compared to perfect communication, noise may prevent players from achieving common knowledge about the state of nature (Koessler, 2001).

+Game-theoretic models of communication have been used in the study of language (see De Jaegher and van Rooij, 2013, for a recent survey).
+Lewis (1969) describes language as a ``convention'' with mappings between states and signals, and argues that these should be bijections.
+Nowak and Krakauer (1999) use evolutionary game theory to show how languages may evolve from ``noisy'' mappings; W\"arneryd (1993) shows that only bijections are evolutionary stable.
+However, even ambiguous sender mappings (where one signal is used for more than one state) together with a mixed receiver population may be ``neutrally stable'' (Pawlowitsch, 2008); the randomized receiver strategy can be seen as noise.
+Argiento et al. (2009) consider the learning process of a language in a sender-receiver game.
+This is extended to the noisy channel by Touri and Lambort (2013).